boolean-uk/react-address-book-part-1/COMPONENT_TREE.md

 MenuSidebar

 - Press buttons/links to navigate the page
+- Fetches data from api
+- The Home page
 - Should always show
+- Holds the state contacts

 ContactListPage

 - Shows all your current contacts and a button/link to ContactInfoPage
 - This info is first and last-name
-- Holds the state contacts
 - This should be the "/contacts" route

 Contact